LDWLab/Ribovision_2.0_GT/documentation/docs/Advanced_Features.md

 # Advanced features
 ## Frequencies
 Once an RNA alignment has been selected, the user can click the **show nucleo-base frequencies** button to display nucleobase frequencies for that alignment.
-Nucleo base frequencies are calculated by processing the alignment fasta using Biopython, and the resulting data is displayed as a faceted boxplot through the Plotly graphing library.
+Nucleobase frequencies are calculated by processing the alignment fasta using Biopython, and the resulting data is displayed as a faceted boxplot through the Plotly graphing library.
 Every point on an nucleo base frequency plot represents the frequency of a single nucleo base for a single species within the alignment.
 The species and amino acid frequency associated with each point can be viewed by hovering over the point.